jayveersolanki/websample/README.md

 # Starter Web Project

-This is a simple website project for showing how to use git and github together. updating for emegency fix after stashing.
+This is a simple website project for showing how to use git and github together. updating for emegency fix after stashing.this line is added for rebase example

 ## Introduction